She Cried No

-She Cried No (also known as Freshman Fall) is a 1996 American made-for-television drama film directed by Bethany Rooney and starring Candace Cameron Bure and Mark-Paul Gosselaar, both teen idols at the time.
+She Cried No (also known as Freshman Fall) is a 1996 American made-for-television drama film directed by Bethany Rooney and starring Candace Cameron Bure and Mark-Paul Gosselaar, both teen idols at the time from their roles on Full House and Saved by the Bell respectively.
+The film premiered on NBC on September 23, 1996.

 Plot

-Melissa Connell (Candace Cameron Bure) is a college freshman who is anxious to fit in with the popular crowd.
-After arriving, she is invited to a party by a guy, Scott Baker (Mark-Paul Gosselaar), with her roommates Jordan McCann (Jenna Von Oy) and Kellie Salter (Nikki Cox), and attracts the attention of Scott, the member of the college's most popular fraternity (to which her brother, Michael Connell (Brandon Douglas), also belongs) who has a history of date-raping fellow female students.
+Melissa Connell is a college freshman who is anxious to fit in with the popular crowd.
+After arriving, she is invited to a party by a guy, Scott Baker, with her roommates Jordan McCann and Kellie Salter, and attracts the attention of Scott, the member of the college's most popular fraternity (to which her brother, Michael, also belongs) who has a history of date-raping fellow female students.
 She and Jordan attend a party at Scott's frat; there, she becomes the latest victim of Scott, who drugs her.
 Before he takes her upstairs to a room to rape her, she notices a passed-out Jordan being taken to a room by a guy as well.
 Upstairs, Scott turns on loud music, and then rapes her.
 Melissa manages to escape his room afterwards and flees from the frat house in tears.

 The next day, an upset Melissa returns to college and bumps several times into Scott, who pretends as if nothing has happened.
 Melissa becomes depressed, ignoring her school work, estranging from her friends, not eating and not sleeping.
 Jordan takes it worse and drops out of college immediately.
-One night, while having dinner with Michael and his girlfriend Holly Essex (Hillary Danner), Scott shows up.
+One night, while having dinner with Michael and his girlfriend Holly Essex, Scott shows up.
 Melissa freaks out, runs away and causes a car accident.
 She is taken into the hospital, but is not severely injured.
 She admits to a doctor about what happened, and she realizes she had been raped.
-She later admits this to her mother Denise Connell (Bess Armstrong), who wants to press charges.
-Michael and her father Edward (Lawrence Pressman) discourage her from doing this, explaining it could ruin her future.
+She later admits this to her mother Denise Connell, who wants to press charges.
+Michael and her father Edward discourage her from doing this, explaining it could ruin her future.